ron-dadon/react-webpack-4-starter/README.md

    `Utilities` - Alias for `/src/Utilities`

 9. Url Loader - image files (`jp(e)g, png, gif, svg`) will be Base64 encoded and inlined if their size is up to 16KB by default.
 You can change the limit in `webpack.config.js` or remove it.
+10. Jest - includes Jest & Enzyme testing environment and tools.
+Some basic mocks for files and style imports are already predefined, and a basic test template and example test file is provided.

 ## Usage